-Feedback and group discussions: critical friends
+Feedback and group discussions with a "critical friend"

-At the courses, doctoral students work continuously together by giving each other feedback by acting critical friend on PMs in small group discussions (Costantino 2010).
-It is a course requirement to have published a PM three days before each seminar and to give constructive feedback to other students in small groups and at seminars.
-Teachers read all PMs before the seminars and give verbal feedback to the group by raising themes and issues stemming from the doctoral students' reflections.
-Through the PMs, doctoral students get insight on various aspects of the texts by comparing each other's readings and mind maps.
-They may at one point ask for oral or written feedback from teachers.
-In two occasions in connection with the examination, students get feedback once again.
+At the courses, doctoral students work continuously together by giving each other feedback (critical friend) on abstracts in small group discussions.
+It is a course requirement to have published an abstract three days before each seminar and to give constructive feedback to other students in student-led small groups seminars.
+Course leaders read abstracts before the seminars and give verbal feedback to the group by raising themes and issues stemming from the doctoral students' reflections.